-Thus, to get to an Irish university, Indian students need a strong academic record and scores from one of these exams – IELTS, TOFEL, PTE.
+Thus, for a Masters in Ireland for Indian students, you need a strong academic record and scores from one of these exams – IELTS, TOFEL, PTE.
 Nearly all Irish universities do not need GRE & GMAT (UCD & TCD may ask GMAT scores for their MBA degrees).

 - Cost of Accommodation

 Cost of MS in Ireland for Indian students: Majority of universities in Ireland provide on-campus residential facilities to foreign students.
 One could also look for off-campus housing in which the apartments could be shared with other Indian students.
 Get support from the college’s accommodation branch.
 Student Accommodation costs could be about €427 a month (if chosen to stay alone) depending on the place and time of year.
 However, if one opts for on-campus accommodation, the cost could be about €300-600 a month.
 For shared spaces, the cost of lodging is rough. €400 a month and up to €850 for a single room in a shared apartment.

 Cost of MS in Ireland for Indian students: Most of the time, university fees usually vary from one university to another.
 It is therefore highly recommended to have a better idea about the cost of study in Ireland.
 But one thing to remember is that Ireland is also offering free fees to the full-time undergraduate study initiative.
 An Indian student must pay fees irrespective of the field and level of study being taken and the institution being chosen.

 The tuition fee depends on the type of course and institution chosen.
 It would be between €10,000 and €25,000 a year to pay the school fees.